 65. Use Do Share Chrome extension if you want to schedule updates to Google + personal page.
 This only works when you leave your chrome browser open.
 There is currently no other option for this until Google + allows it officially.

-67. Use Pingraphy to schedule and manage pins on pinterest.
+67. Use Viral Tag to schedule and manage pins on pinterest.

 68. If you want to search pinterest and look at analytics use pinalytics.

-69. Use Pinreach to identify influential users on Pinterest.
+69. Use Tailwind to identify influential followers on pinterest.

 Facebook Apps & Analytics

 70. Postacumen is a great tool for Facebook analytics.

 71. Agorapulse provides some great applications but also provides CRM functionality so you can help convert your fans to customers.

 72. Shortstack has some great competition apps at a good price.